multitudes/oldmultitudes.github.io/_posts/2010-04-09-Intro to ARKit with a simple Unity and Xcode tutorial.markdown

 If you move the image target any overlay that you have on that image target, whether it's a model or a video, will move along with the image.

 #### Open Unity
 Let's open the unzipped downloaded folder with Unity Hub.
-I am using Unity 2018.3.11
+I am using [Unity 2018.2.0f2](https://unity3d.com/get-unity/download/archive)

 ![image](/assets/img/ARKittutorialscreenshots/13.58.25.png)